 Set up your RC inputs through the calibration process, and verify them for reversal.
 Reversals are critical to the process.
 Commanding pitch up and roll right must result in higher PWM values for RCn_in channnels.
 If the value does not respond correctly reverse the channel before continuing.

 You can connect your 3 servo cables to any output of your autopilot, although using the defaults listed above is recommended.

-The next step is to get the reversals right.
+The next step is to get the servo reversals right.
 You should connect the battery (with propeller removed) and turn on your RC transmitter.
-Now switch to MANUAL mode and disable the safety switch (if fitted).
+Now switch to FBWA mode and press the safety switch (if fitted) to enable servo outputs.

-At this point your RC transmitter should have control of your 2 elevons.
-You now should adjust the reversal of the two elevons and the order of the two elevons so that you get correct movement.
+At this point both the autopilot and RC transmitter should have control of the elevons.
+You now should adjust the reversal and function of the two servos so that you get correct movement.

 If your movements are incorrect then you need to adjust which servo output is left/right and the reversals of each elevon.

 The parameters you should adjust are SERVO1_REVERSED, SERVO2_REVERSED, SERVO1_FUNCTION and SERVO2_FUNCTION.